ropensci/ijtiff/cran-comments.md

 ### Reverse dependencies

-* There are 2 reverse dependencies: `detrendr` and `autothresholdr`.
-This update breaks neither :-)
+* There are 3 reverse dependencies: `detrendr`, `nandb` and `autothresholdr`.
+This update does not break any of these.
     - See https://github.com/ropensci/ijtiff/blob/master/revdep/checks.rds for full check results.